BismahGhafoor/AI-for-Structure-Prediction/scripts/README.md

 - You can then successfully run this script to identify the ADs.

 ## Customfile.py
+- This script creates the .txt file needed to run AlphaFold2 predictions on all of the TFs on the command line interfact (CLI).
+- This script uses python
+- Run this script given you have already ran the **DBD_identification.py** script.
+- After this script run the **filterCustomfile.py** script to filter any predictions that may be insignificant.

+## AD_Customfile.py
 - This script creates the .txt file needed to run AlphaFold2 predictions on the command line interfact (CLI).
 - This script uses python
 - Run this script given you have already ran the **DBD_identification.py** script.
-- After this script run the **filterCustomfile.py** script to filter any predictions that may be insignificant.
+- This script predicts the AD regions of the TFs with annotated ADs against only the Taz2 domain of the p300 protein